vichitr/Analysis-of-PIE-with-ECN-using-ns3/README.md

 Sikha Bakshi

 ## Work Done
-- Extended PIE to support ECN
+- Modified PIE to support ECN.
-- Changed pie-example to test ECN
+- Modified pie-example to test ECN.
+- Documentation of steps involved in the project.

 ## Result & Conclusion
 Following is the output of pie-example without and with ECN support:-